intermine/im-docs/docs/embedding/apps-c/elastic-med.rst

 This file tells Node which libraries will be used to build our app.
 These are not client-side libraries, but server-side if you will.

-The top bit of the ``devDependencies`` lists a bunch of Grunt and Bower related libraries, the bottom one some libraries used to load ES with data.
+The top bit of the ``devDependencies`` lists a bunch of Grunt and Bower related libraries, the bottom one (*line 17 onward*) some libraries used to load ES with data.

 In order to install all of these, execute the following: